NICMx/rdap-server/renderer-test-api-download.md

 ---
 category: Download
-title: RDAP Data Access Api Download
+title: RDAP Renderer Test API Download
 ---

-# RDAP Data Access Api Download
+# RDAP Renderer Test API Download

 API which renderer implementations are expected to use in its unit tests.
 Documentation [here](renderer-implementation.html).